quarkscript/media_works/README.md

 - [**nvenc2mp4**](nvenc2mp4) -nvidia hardware accelerated video transcoding script: mkv, webm, flv, ts, avi to mp4 Demonstration http://www.youtube.com/watch?v=393S58i6VnM

 - [**fdrc**](fdrc) - "force dynamic range compression" makes the sound of video files in the format *.mkv or *.mp4 louder, but not an  equivalent to sources, so it suitable for movies and cartoons, but not for concerts and music.
+This is best used for stereo channels or downmix to stereo.
 Demonstration http://www.youtube.com/watch?v=PAv4LF05Bes

+- [**fdrch**](fdrch) - "Force Dynamic Range Compression to center cHannel" makes the sound of video files in the format *.mkv louder.
+This is best used for multichannel audio streams with a center channel (FC)

 - [**tempo**](tempo) - shell script that allow to "overclock" or "underclock" speed of audio files